HenriqueBernardes42/minishel_42SP/README.md

 exit
 make: *** [m] Error 1
 ```
-- [ ] builtins: env vars not in alphabetical order, cd not working
+- [ ] builtins: env vars not in alphabetical order
+- [x] cd not working
+- [ ] foreground pipe status updating not complete.
+E. g. < M* should set status to 1

 ## Awk fix